 June is a big month for gardeners.
-Spring gives way to summer, it’s National Pollinator Month, with Pollinator Week falling June 22-28, 2020, June is also Perennial Gardening Month, AND we’ve added Mondays back into our schedule- so we’re open 7 days a week!
+Spring gives way to summer, it’s National Pollinator Month and June is also Perennial Gardening Month.

 This month is a really great time get your perennials in the ground, and be sure to include some native pollinator plants to also further the ever so important mission of bees, birds and bugs of perpetuating the food chain for all of us.
 If you’re worried you might be a little behind in planting this year- it’s not too late!